OFFBEAT PLACES NEAR SRINAGAR

 We all know about the four famous gardens of Persia, popularly known as Char Bagh of Srinagar tourism .
 This is one of the best offbeat destinations near Srinagar.
 Honestly speaking, I could never imagine there could be such spectacular gardens in our India too!
 Yes, you read it correct; Srinagar, the state capital of Jammu and Kashmir houses four stunning terraced gardens patronized by the mighty Mughals themselves.

 They are open six days a week for tourists, except on Fridays from 9am to 6pm.
-Needless to say, the architectural patterns of all four are highly influenced by the Persian gardens, offering splendid views of the Zabarwan Range and Dal Lake in one frame of srinagar tourism.
+Needless to say, the Persian gardens influenced the architectural patterns of all four.
+It offers splendid views of the Zabarwan Range and Dal Lake in one frame of srinagar tourism.
 They are namely – Chasm-e-Shahi, Pari Mahal, Nishat Bagh and Shalimar Bagh, comprising of the Char Bagh of Srinagar tourism.

 All the gardens have four things in common – terraced planting, natural source of water (stream or spring), wide view of Dal Lake from four geographic directions and located at the foothills of Zabarwan Range of srinagar tourism.
 Out first stopover was Chasm-e-Shahi, which means ‘Beautiful to Eyes’ in Persian.